codeship/screencast-storyboards/blogposts/django-github-dotcloud.md

-To retrieve our API key, let's follow the link to Dotcloud.
+To retrieve your API key, just follow the link to Dotcloud.

 ![Dotcloud API key][screenshot-dotcloud-api-key]

-We copy the key [copy and close tab] and insert it into our deployment configuration at the Codeship.
+Copy the key and insert it into your deployment configuration at the Codeship.

 ![Dotcloud deployment with API key][screenshot-dotcloud-deployment-api-key]

-We want to name our application "codefish".
-The application will be automatically created the first time we deploy to Dotcloud.
+You can name your application whatever you like.
+The application will be automatically created the first time you deploy to Dotcloud.